Surrey Eagles all-stars Bongo, Pulver help hockey team soar at opposite ends of the rink - Surrey Now-LeaderSurrey Now-Leader

 “For the most part they’ve been a really good tandem,” Keith said, “and Eli, especially of late, he’s risen to the occasion and seems to give us those early stops in games that we need to kind of propel our offense and keep the confidence going.
 Everything has fallen into line for him this year.
 He’s very articulate, understands the position, and reads plays extremely well.”

-Connecticut native Bongo was the Eagles’ MVP last season, Keith noted, and returned to the team this year with a commitment to play at Sacred Heart University of the NCAA’s Division 1.
+Connecticut native Bongo was the Eagles’ MVP last season, Keith noted, and returned to the team this year with a commitment to play at Sacred Heart University of the NCA’s Divisdion 1.

 ”There wasn’t any room for him at Sacred Heart, so that’s why he’s back, and we’re happy to have him,” Keith said of Bongo, who plays on a high-scoring line with Aaron Schwartz and Cole Galata.